 Note: This regulation differs from regulation 242 of the national regulations made by the Ministerial Council.

+[Regulation 242 amended in Gazette 13 Dec 2013 p.
+6169.]

 243. Persons taken to hold an approved diploma level education and care qualification

 A person is taken to hold an approved diploma level education and care qualification if, immediately before the scheme commencement day, the person —